melahn/java-trace-visualizer/README.md

 jdb com.melahn.util.java.trace.TestTraceApp > example-single-thread-trace-file.jdb.out.txt
 ```

 ... and then entering the following jdb commands.
-Note that you cannot see the jdb cursor or the jdb output since it is being redirected, so cutting and pasing the commands is a good approach.
+Note that you cannot see the jdb cursor or the jdb output since it is being redirected, so cutting and pasting the commands is a good approach.

 ``` jdb
 stop in com.melahn.util.java.trace.TestTraceApp.main